Denmark's 28 Michelin-starred restaurants

 This two-Michelin-Starred restaurant on the west coast of Denmark consistently impresses visitors with its lovely, quaint setting and exciting dishes.

-If you're looking for a Michelin restaurant that is down to earth, Restaurant Jordnær is the place to go because the name literally means 'down to earth'.
-The restaurant is located just 10 km north of Copenhagen, which makes this dining experience ideal to combine with a trip to the art museum Louisiana or a visit to Hamlet's castle, Kronborg.
+If you're looking for a no-nonsense Michelin experience, Restaurant Jordnær is the place to go - the name literally means 'down to earth'.
+The restaurant, located just 10 km north of Copenhagen, made it to number 38 in the World's 50 Best Restaurants in 2022.

 Restaurant Alouette is situated in graffiti-covered corridors located on Islands Brygge in Copenhagen.
 The restaurant was awarded one star in 2019 after being open for only a year, and especially their sauces were highlighted by the inspectors.

 Domestic serves mouth-watering dishes based on locally produced ingredients and with plenty of Danish hygge on the side.
 The restaurant is located in the heart of Aarhus, which makes this an ideal dining experience when visiting Denmark's City of Smiles.

 Formel B is run by Rune Jochumsen and Kristian Møller who have taken their restaurant to the top of the Copenhagen restaurant-chart.
 Formel B has an innovative French cuisine that changes its menus every fortnight.

 Hotel Frederiksminde is a tiny eight-table restaurant in southern Zealand.
 Dine with a view of the fjord while enjoying seasonal, creative cooking.

 Gastromé is yet another Michelin one-starred restaurant, but it sets itself apart with impressive technical cooking and an intimate setting in Aarhus' Latin Quarter.